 (e) Derivatives held for risk management purposes and hedge accounting Management uses derivative financial instruments as part of its operations.
-These

-Management uses derivative financial instruments as part of its operations.
-Those instruments are recognized at fair value in the consolidated statement of financial position.
+Those instruments are recognized at fair value in the statement of financial position.

 The Corporation designates certain derivatives held for risk management as hedging instruments in qualifying hedging relationships.
 On initial designation of the hedge, the Corporation formally documents the relationship between the hedging instrument and the hedged item, including the risk management objective and strategy in undertaking the hedge, together with the method that will be used to assess the effectiveness of the hedging relationship.
 The Corporation makes an assessment, both at the inception of the hedge relationship as well as on a quarterly basis, as to whether the hedging instrument is expected to be 'highly effective' in offsetting the changes in the fair value or cash flows of the respective hedged item during the period for which the hedge is designated, and whether the actual results of each hedge are within a range of 80-125 percent.